elixir-lang/elixir/README.md

     % Creates an instance of this object
     Person.new

 In Elixir, modules carry behavior, i.e. methods.
 All modules are objects, but not all objects are modules.
-We can define a new module as follow:
+We can define a new module `Speak` with a method called `say` that receives a message and prints it out as follow:

     module Speak
       def say(message)